 The law provides for the right to a fair, timely, and public trial, and an independent judiciary generally enforced this right, although trials were subject to long delays.
-Under the criminal procedure code, defendants enjoy a presumption of innocence, access to a lawyer, and rights against self-incrimination, to be informed promptly of charges, and to be present at their trial.
+Under the criminal procedure code, defendants enjoy a presumption of innocence, access to a lawyer, and rights against self-incrimination; to be informed promptly of charges; and to be present at their trial.
 Trials are held before judges or judicial panels; juries are not used.
-Defendants may confront hostile witnesses and present other witnesses and evidence and may not be compelled to testify or admit guilt.
+Defendants may confront hostile witnesses and present other witnesses and evidence and may not be compelled to testify.
 Defendants have a right of appeal to higher courts.
-The government provides interpretation as necessary, into local languages.
+The government provides interpretation as necessary into local languages.
 Observers noted the courts made progress in providing interpretation services during court proceedings, and all courts had at least one interpreter.

 Justice-sector NGOs expressed concern that judges did not provide clear information or take the time to explain and read their decisions.
-Observers also noted that in many cases judges did not follow the law that provides protections for witnesses.
+Observers also claimed that in many cases judges did not follow the law that provides protections for witnesses.
 Additionally, the country has no juvenile-justice legislation, leaving many juveniles in the justice system without protections.

-The constitution contemplates a Supreme Court, but as of year's end, it had not been established due to staffing and resource limits.
-The Court of Appeals carried out Supreme Court functions in the interim.
+The constitution contemplates a Supreme Court, but one has never been established due to staffing and resource limits.
+The court of appeals carried out Supreme Court functions in the interim.